Biden says IS leader killed during US raid in Syria | Law-Order

 “The first moments were terrifying; no one knew what was happening,” said Jamil el-Deddo, a resident of a nearby refugee camp.
 “We were worried it could be Syrian aircraft, which brought back memories of barrel bombs that used to be dropped on us,” he added, referring to crude explosives-filled containers used by President Bashar Assad's forces against opponents during the Syrian conflict.

-The top floor of the low house was nearly destroyed; a room there had collapsed, sending white bricks tumbling to the ground below.
+The top floor of the low house was nearly destroyed, sending white bricks tumbling to the ground below.

 Blood could be seen on the walls and floor of the remaining structure.
 A wrecked bedroom had a child's wooden crib and a stuffed rabbit doll.
 On one damaged wall, a blue plastic baby swing was still hanging.
 Religious books, including a biography of Islam's Prophet Mohammad, were in the house.